mcontrib/texdef-fontspec-repro/README.md

 - `james-yu.latex-workshop`
 - `tecosaur.latex-utilities`

+> [!WARNING]
+> Ensure that your file paths do not contain non-ASCII characters (e.g., Chinese characters) as this may cause issues with the `texdef` command.

 ### Steps to Reproduce

 #### Test Case 1: Go to Definition for `.cls` File in the Same Directory